tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 The agent is already working - it has drafted the button, wired up the export handler, and is running a first export to see the output.
 Halfway through, you notice that the button text is not visible in dark mode.
 You type a correction into the chat box.
-Your message is queued until the next tool boundary - it feels like the agent feels like it is stonewalling you.[^interrupt-cot]
+Your message is queued until the next tool boundary - it feels like the agent is stonewalling you.[^interrupt-cot]

 *What it should be.*
 You point out that the text is not visible in dark mode.